evkx/evkx.github.io/content/models/toyota/bz4x/bZ4X_FWD/_index.md

 You can choose between two sound systems for the Toyota bZ4X FWD:

-- **Toyota:**: Features six speakers and delivers a maximum output of  watts.
+- **Toyota:** Features six speakers and delivers a maximum output of  watts.
-- **JBL Premium Sound:**: Features nine speakers and delivers a maximum output of  watts.
+- **JBL Premium Sound:** Features nine speakers and delivers a maximum output of  watts.

 Additionally, the model includes 4 USB-C connections as standard.